-This was a fairly simple article for me to research and write and I was quite surprised on a couple of the towing capacities that I found and the fact that there was a long span of time in between the second-generation and third-generation Passports where they were not being made.
+This was a fairly simple article for me to research and write and I was quite surprised on a couple of the tow specs that I found and the fact that there was a long span of time in between the second-generation and third-generation models, where they were not being made.
 Let's dive into it!

 Overview of the Data For the Make/Model:

-Engine Choices: The engine choices did not affect all models for the Honda Passports, as far as towing capacity was concerned and it only was applicable to models that were made from 1994-1996 when you had the choice of either a 2.6 L engine or a 3.2 L engine.
+Engine Choices: The engine choices did not affect all models for these SUVs, as far as overall capacity was concerned and it only was applicable to models that were made from 1994-1996 when you had the choice of either a 2.6 L engine or a 3.2 L engine.

-There were other metrics that affected towing capacity instead like additional equipment that you had installed on the vehicle, whether you had an all wheel drive or two wheel drive model, etc.
+There were other metrics that affected numbers instead like additional equipment that you had installed on the vehicle, whether you had an all-wheel drive or two wheel drive model, etc.

-AWD VS 2WD: The towing capacity numbers we're not really affected when it came to all-wheel drive models versus two wheel drive models for 2019 and 2020 Honda Passports.
+AWD VS 2WD: The capacity numbers we're not really affected when it came to all-wheel drive models versus two wheel drive models for 2019-2021 models.

-In fact, the towing capacities were the same for either type of configuration if you did not have an automatic transmission fluid cooler installed.
-You would only get those higher towing ratings if you had the ATF cooler installed, which only was available on the all wheel drive models anyways.
+In fact, the tow capacities were the same for either type of configuration if you did not have an automatic transmission fluid cooler installed.
+You would only get those higher ratings if you had the ATF cooler installed, which only was available on the all-wheel drive models anyways.

 Always refer to the owner's manuals if you are unsure about anything else I don't have listed in this post.
 They are easy to navigate and have tons of useful information.

-There is a large gap in the model years for the Honda Passports from 2003-2018 because they were not made between these years so no data was available.
+There is a large gap in the model years from 2003-2018 because they were not made between these years, so no data was available.

-The 2019 and 2020 Honda Passport’s had a towing capacity range of 2,750 lbs. and went all the way up to 5,000 lbs., depending on whether or not you had an all wheel drive model or a two-wheel drive model.
+The 2019 and 2020 Honda Passport’s had a maximum trailer weight rating range of 2,750 lbs. and went all the way up to 5,000 lbs., depending on whether or not you had an all-wheel drive model or a two-wheel drive model.